rornic/rornic/README.md

-### Hey 👋
+### Hello

 I'm a Software Engineer based in London.

-I like to focus mostly on backend, infra and tooling projects with a sprinkle of Svelte and game dev here and there.
+I focus mostly on backend, infra and tooling projects with a sprinkle of Svelte and game dev here and there.
+Interested in building simple & reliable systems.

 Check out [my writing](https://rornic.dev/) or a [little jobs website](https://findatechjob.dev/) that I'm working on!